gitchrisadams/Flask-Docker-NGINX-MySQL-WSGI-GUNICORN-Starter/README.md

 Make sure port 80 on the host is not being used by another container, otherwise the port should be changed.

+## Running app locally:

+Use the Sqlite local option for db, uncomment and run:

+`flask run`

+from the website directory

 ## First time run of docker-compose:

 `docker compose up --build`